Framework selector

 - Server-only ATM client setup.

-- Payability check before showing checkout.
+- Recipient payability check before showing checkout.

 - Checkout initiation with app order id in private metadata.